-- For the safety of our community, every student is strongly encouraged to do daily symptom screening, which is available using the Protect Texas Together app.
+- Every student must wear a cloth face-covering properly in class and in all campus buildings at all times. - For the safety of our community, every student is strongly encouraged to do daily symptom screening, which is available using the Protect Texas Together app.
 Once the symptom screening is completed, it will inform students whether they are cleared to come to campus.
 Students should only come to campus if the symptom screening app clears them to do so.
-Otherwise, students should isolate and contact a medical professional for further guidance before coming to campus again. - Information regarding safety protocols with and without symptoms can be found here.
+Otherwise, students should isolate and contact a medical professional for further guidance before coming to campus again.

+• Information regarding safety protocols with and without symptoms can be found here.